brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/EventLogMonitoring/README.md

 12. **Migrate-WinEvtStructure-Tool.ps1**
     Moves Windows Event Log files to a new directory, updating registry paths; stops and restarts the Event Log service to move .evtx files; requires administrative privileges.

-### COMING SOON:
-New EventID analysis scripts will be added, bringing innovative tools to enhance system administration and event log management.

 ## ❓ Additional Assistance

 *All script codes can be customized to suit your specific needs.
 For further assistance or detailed information on prerequisites and setup, please refer to the `README.md` in the main root folder.*